ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ## Proxy QUIC Forwarding Parameter Names

-This document establishes a new registry, "Proxy QUIC Forwarding Parameter Names", for parameter names to use with the `Proxy-QUIC-Forwarding` header field, in <[](https://www.iana.org/assignments/masque/masque.xhtml)>.
+This document establishes a new registry, "Proxy QUIC Forwarding Parameter Names", for parameter names to use with the "Proxy-QUIC-Forwarding" header field, in <[](https://www.iana.org/assignments/masque/masque.xhtml)>.
 Registrations in this registry are assigned using the Specification Required policy (Section 4.6 of [IANA-POLICY]).